📝 Seasonality and purchasing · ⏱️ 3 min read

 ⚠️ Note:

-Put agreements in writing.
-Even with suppliers you know well.
-WhatsApp messages also count as proof.
+Document agreements in writing.
+Even with trusted suppliers.
+WhatsApp messages count as proof too.

 How do you assess an offer? (step by step)